rahmaelsiesy/AD_cell_cell_interactome/code/processing/2022-04-15_polyT_dapi_hyb_DLPFC/README.md

 # 2022-04-15 polyT/dapi hybridization of post-mortem human DLPFC tissue

 ## Purpose
-This experiment used a protocol to
+This experiment used the Cai lab protocol for polyT hybridization to perform polyT and dapi hybridization on DLPFC post-mortem slices.
+The purpose of this experiment is to ensure that this protocol works. <fill in>

 ## Materials